(12/10/02)

 Bruce : this is also or especially true with your slides

 Lisa- : this is exactly why I don't get more dates!
-I knew I would figure it out someday!
-LOL
+I knew I would figure it

 Bruce : Many of the doll makers I encounter in my workshops